Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 24 Januari 2026 12.32.16 UTC
+- WIB: Sabtu, 24 Januari 2026 13.45.13 UTC
-- WITA: Sabtu, 24 Januari 2026 13.32.16 UTC
+- WITA: Sabtu, 24 Januari 2026 14.45.13 UTC
-- WIT: Sabtu, 24 Januari 2026 14.32.16 UTC
+- WIT: Sabtu, 24 Januari 2026 15.45.13 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: inspirational
+Kategori: motivational